 The Royal Jewels

-Throughout history, precious stones have inspired passions, curses and treasure hunts.
-The name “jewel” comes from latin “to rejoice”, although they have not only been offered as a token of love, but also worn as a symbol of fame, power, and wealth.
+Throughout history, precious stones have inspired lust, treason, greed, curses and treasure hunts.
+The name “jewel” comes from latin “to rejoice”, but they have not only been offered as a token of love, but also worn as a symbol of fame, power, and wealth.

 Answers to questions like...

 Is the legend about Isabella the Catholic pawning her jewels to finance Columbus’ voyage true?

-Where did Henry VIII of England ever obtain such a great collection of jewels from?
+Where did Henry VIII of England ever obtain such a great collection of jewels?

 Would you like to hear the exhilarating tale of a priceless pearl that ended up between the jaws of Elizabeth Taylor’s pup?
 And the Ana María pearl?

 Price: Your own private session is US$ 250 / £ 195 / 215 € / AU$ 352 – from 1 to 10 people.